agrim123/agrim123.github.io/about/index.md

 Hola, I'm __Agrim Mittal__ and welcome to my private space on the internet.
 I'm pre-final year undergraduate student at IIT Roorkee.

 I am a coding enthusiast with a keen interest in computer security.
-I know Javascript, Node.js, ReactJS, Ruby, PHP, Python and have an introductory experience in Golang, Haskell and Lua.

-<a class="github-button" href="https://github.com/agrim123" aria-label="Follow @agrim123 on GitHub">Follow @agrim123</a>
+I am an active open source contributer. <a class="github-button" href="https://github.com/agrim123" aria-label="Follow @agrim123 on GitHub">Follow @agrim123</a>

-I actively contribute to open source projects too.
-I regularly participate in online coding competitions and CTF's.
-Member of [SDSLabs](https://github.com/sdslabs), an awesome group of students constantly trying to innovate and encourage technical activities in campus.
+Member of [SDSLabs](https://sdslabs.co), an awesome group of students constantly trying to innovate and encouraging technical activities in campus.

 ## Ping me!

-If you have any questions, comments, or would just like to __PING ME__, please don't hesitate to [send me an email](mailto:agrimmittal97@gmail.com).
+If you have any questions, comments, or would just like to ping me, please don't hesitate to [send me an email](mailto:agrimmittal97@gmail.com).